iamleigh/sample-sui/README.md

 ### 🌐 Prefer a Live Preview?

-If you'd rather explore the project without installing dependencies locally,
-you can view a hosted Storybook build here:
+If you'd rather explore the project without installing dependencies locally, you can view a hosted Storybook build here:<br/>
 👉 [Live Preview on GitHub Pages](https://iamleigh.github.io/sample-sui/)

 ---